searles9/Learn_Python_Coding_Guidelines/02-Coding-Guidelines-and-Docstrings/01-Notes.md

 # Type Annotations and Mypy - Part 1
 * type annotations are a way of showing what type a variable or paramater should be
 * its documentation and not so much a restriction
+* you can make a config file for mypy
 * docs: https://docs.python.org/3/library/typing.html
 * ex:
 ```